OfficeDev/office-js-docs-pr/docs/outlook/manifests/define-add-in-commands.md

 ## Rule changes

-The following changes affect the rules in the manifest.
+The following changes affect the rules in the manifest:

 - Activation rules are now inside each entry point.